michja/winman/README.md

-# winman
+# XFCE Window Jump
 Window switching shortcut tool

+## Quickstart
+Assign a window (ctrl + super + number)
+Jump to window (super + number)

+## About
 A tool for assigning windows to hotkeys on the fly.
 Inspired by Command & Conquer teams.
 Number your favourite windows (ctrl + super + number) and jump between them easily (super + number).

-No support offered.
-This is a personal tool, probably with very little appeal to others.
-Just use a tiling WM!
+## Options
+-s, --save
+  save the current window to (number)

+-a, --activate
+  activate (number)

+-l, --list
+  list current window shortcuts

+-c, --config
+  [XFCE only] setup hotkeys for (ctrl + super + number) and (super + number)

+-d, --delete
+  remove window shortcuts

+## GUI
+Window jump is paired with a minimal overlay tool that launches with a live clock Press up to show the current window mappings
+Click the clock to launch calendar.google.com